 Advance Care Planning is a way of thinking about, discussing and writing down your wishes for care and treatment should the time come when you are unable to speak for yourself due to illness or injury.
 There are different ways of doing this.

-Many people make provision for managing their financial and real estate management by appointing a Power of Attorney.
+Many people make provision for managing their financial and real estate by appointing a Power of Attorney.
 A Power of Attorney (including Enduring Power of Attorney) is a legal document authorizing someone else to carry out business, financial or property affairs on a person’s behalf.
-A general Power of Attorney ceases to have effect once the person loses mental capacity to make these decisions for themselves.
+A Power of Attorney ceases to have effect once the person loses mental capacity to make these decisions for themselves.
 An Enduring Power of Attorney remains valid once the person loses capacity.
 The decisions that an Enduring Power of Attorney can make do not extend to healthcare and lifestyle decisions.

 An Advance Care Directive ('Living Will') is a written statement regarding someone's wishes for their future health care.
 An Advance Care Directive can be made now by anyone who has the capacity to do so.
 An Advance Care Directive is only used if, at some point in the future, the person becomes incapable of making health care decisions for themselves (due to illness or injury).